-Find out when you can when you can get your money back using the ePayments Code.
+Find out when you can get your money back using the ePayments Code.

 Switching bank accounts

-The ePayments Code also places obligations on the financial institutions that subscribe to it, to help existing and new customers when they switch their accounts between financial institutions.
+The ePayments Code also places obligations on its subscribers to help existing and new customers when they switch their accounts between financial institutions.

-Your current bank can help you by providing you with a 13-month list of your direct debit, credit arrangements and periodical payments.
-Your new financial institution can help you to notify organisations with which you have direct debits, credit and periodical payments arrangements, to assist your move.
+Your current bank can help you by providing you with a list of your direct debits, credit arrangements and periodical payments for the past 13 months.
+Your new financial institution can help you to notify organisations with which you have arranagements for direct debits, credit and periodical payments to assist your move.

 There are three steps to take to resolve issues with your bank or financial institution: